 The J. Anthony Lukas Prize Project Committee

 Jonathan Alter, author and senior editor, is chair of the J. Anthony Lukas Prize Project Committee.
-Additonal members are Shaye Areheart, Director of the Columbia Publishing Course, Columbia Journalism School; Colin Diver, former president, Reed College; Arthur Gelb, author; Phyllis Grann, editor; Linda Healey, editor and Mr. Lukas’ widow; Nicholas Lemann, Joseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism, Columbia Journalism School; Ann Marie Lipinski, curator, the Nieman Foundation for Journalism at Harvard University; Marion Lynton, widow of Mark Lynton; Lili Lynton, daughter of the late Mark Lynton and owner of Dinex Corp; Rosalind Rosenberg, professor of history, Barnard College; and Abi Wright, Director of Prizes, Columbia Journalism School.
+Additonal members are Shaye Areheart, Director of the Columbia Publishing Course, Columbia Journalism School; Colin Diver, former president, Reed College; Phyllis Grann, editor; Linda Healey, editor and Mr. Lukas’ widow; Don Katz, founder and CEO of Audible, Inc.; Nicholas Lemann, Joseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism, Columbia Journalism School; Ann Marie Lipinski, curator, the Nieman Foundation for Journalism at Harvard University; Marion Lynton, widow of Mark Lynton; Lili Lynton, daughter of the late Mark Lynton and owner of Dinex Corp; Rosalind Rosenberg, professor of history, Barnard College; and Abi Wright, Director of Prizes, Columbia Journalism School.

 Columbia University Journalism School